Skip to main content

 Sun Damage

 Sun damage, also known as photoaging, refers to the harmful effects of ultraviolet (UV) radiation from the sun on the skin.
 Prolonged sun exposure can lead to premature aging, characterized by wrinkles, fine lines, and uneven skin tone.
 It can also cause sunburn, dark spots, and a rough, leathery texture.
-Over time, repeated sun exposure increases the risk of developing skin conditions like actinic keratoses and skin cancers.
+Over time, repeated sun exposure increases the risk of developing skin conditions like actinic keratoses and skin cancers, requiring the help of a specialist in dermatology in Sarasota.
 Preventive measures such as using sunscreen and avoiding peak sun hours can help reduce sun damage.

 Signs and Symptoms of Sun Damage: